alice-0-kim/testing-tool--explained/Behat/README.md

 @api
   Scenario: Check that Administrator has access to ...
 ```
+  Without the @api tag, blackbox driver will be used as default.
-  Run using `bin/behat` to make sure no error is being thrown
+  Run using `bin/behat` to make sure no error is being thrown.

 ## <div id="g">Using Selenium WebDriver and ChromeDriver</div>
 ### Selenium installation